-F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
+F-1 Status Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship.
 CPT authorization is required regardless of the internship being paid or unpaid.
 CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year (i.e. fall and spring.)
 If your degree program requires you to complete a summer internship, you can qualify for CPT.
 Processing CPT may take up to 2 weeks and you cannot begin employment until you receive authorization.
-Guidelines, forms and instructions can be found at the Office of International Education's website (https://www.cmu.edu/oie/).
+Guidelines, forms and instructions can be found at the Office of International Education's website.